 ISPS on Campus

-ISPS is centered in a large complex of three inter-connected buildings at 77 Prospect Street in the heart of Yale University, just a few blocks from downtown New Haven.
+ISPS is centered in a large complex of inter-connected buildings at 77 Prospect Street in the heart of Yale University, just a few blocks from downtown New Haven.

 Since 1968, the current building has housed and supported Yale faculty from social science departments and professional schools.
 In the summer of 1994, ISPS moved to its current site.
 The growing momentum of ISPS research and teaching activity has led to a major expansion in 2006.